Py-mon/Pybattle/README.md

 # Pybattle
 A ascii text art pokemon style game in the terminal using curses/discord.

-My main goal is for someone to look at the game and not say "Oh, thats a cool **Pokemon Game**".
+My main goal is for it to be a computer ascii text game.

+I would love any help coding, balancing, art, etc.